Regis Henri Post: Relations

 Regis was part of the Post political family.
 His great-great-grandfather was Jotham Post, Jr., a United States Representative from New York and an assemblyman.
-His nephew was New York State assemblyman Langdon Post, and his distant cousin was New York State assemblyman Erastus F. Post.
+His nephew was New York State assemblyman Langdon W. Post, and his distant cousin was New York State assemblyman Erastus F. Post.

 His sister, Lina Post Webster, married Hamilton Fish Webster, a grandson of Hamilton Fish.
 His step-sister, Edith Post Gallatin, married Goelet Gallatin, a great-grandson of Albert Gallatin, great-grandson of Elbridge Gerry, and first cousin of Peter Goelet Gerry.